Juror Information

 New Philadelphia, OH 44663

-You do not have to send an affidavit, a letter is fine for this type of request.
-It would be helpful if you tell Ms. Stamets when jury service would be more convenient for you.
+A letter is fine for this type of request.
+It would be helpful if you tell Ms. Septer when jury service would be more convenient for you.

 Jurors With Disabilities